- Housing Applications

-The First-Year Focus (FYF) Program at Barnard is an extended orientation program for first-year students that continues throughout the year.
+The First Year Focus (FYF) Program at Barnard is an extended orientation program for first-year students that continues throughout the year.
 It combines academic and co-curricular activities to assist first-year students in adjusting to college life, Barnard, and New York City.
 Entertaining and informative activities and workshops, ranging from informal weekly programs to larger formal events, are organized in the residence halls especially for first-year students.

-While we do our best to provide housing to Transfer & Visiting students who wish to live on campus, we cannot guarantee placement.
-Priority is determined by deposit date & distance from campus.
 Students may apply to live in single- or multiple-occupancy rooms; however, the number of singles and/or rooms not requiring participation in the Quad Upperclass Meal Plan is typically limited.

 Students are encouraged to explore off-campus housing options in the event that campus housing is not available.
 Barnard students may use the resources of the Columbia Off-Campus Housing Assistance office.

 First Year Students: room and roommate assignments will be emailed on Saturday, August 5, 2017